 Headquartered in Dallas, NexBank offers a portion of its product line to all U.S. citizens and permanent U.S. residents (18 years or older, with a current U.S. address) through an online application.

 Opening and funding a CD can be done online.
-If you prefer a brick-and-mortar experience, CDs can also be opened at either of the two full-servce Dallas branches, located in the Uptown and University Park neighborhoods.
+If you prefer a brick-and-mortar experience, CDs can also be opened at either of the two full-service Dallas branches, located in the Uptown and University Park neighborhoods.
+The lobbies of both branches are open to walk-in traffic during normal business hours, Monday through Friday.

-NexBank has an overall health grade of "B" at DepositAccounts.com, with a Texas Ratio of 1.09% (excellent), based on March 31, 2019 data.
-NexBank has an average capitalization level (8.62% APY), the result of holding $8.22 billion in assets with $708.4 million in equity.
+NexBank has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 7.46% (excellent), based on March 31, 2021 data.
+In the past year, NexBank has increased its total non-brokered deposits by $623.02 million, an excellent annual growth rate of 10.11%.
 Please refer to our financial overview of NexBank (FDIC Certificate # 29209) for more details.

-Originally established in 1934 as the Terrell Federal Savings and Loan Association, NexBank has grown to become the tenth largest bank headquartered in Texas.
+Originally established in 1934 as the Terrell Federal Savings and Loan Association, NexBank has grown to become the 14th largest bank headquartered in Texas, with assets in excess of $9 billion.
 The NexBank rebrand occurred in 2004, when a group of Dallas investors purchased the bank in hopes of developing a “sophisticated and capable force in commercial real estate and specialty financing (local) and [a] leader in deposit and savings rates.”

 How the CD Compares

-When compared to 212 similar length-of-term CDs tracked by DepositAccounts.com, which require a minimum deposit of $10k or less and are available nationwide, NexBank’s 12-month CD APY currently ranks second.
+When compared to the nationally available similar length-of-term CDs tracked by DepositAccounts.com, which require a minimum deposit of $10k or less and are offered by banks only, NexBank’s 12-month CD APY currently ranks first.

 To search for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.